dbarkol/dapr-pubsub-eventhubs/README.md

-# dapr-pubsub-eventhubs
-Publish-Subscribe with Event Hubs on Dapr
+# Publish-Subscribe with Event Hubs on Dapr